 1. Don’t Take Out Additional Loans Right Away

 Before you take on any new loans, work on paying off the debt you’ve already assumed.
-New loans will only increase your monthly obligations and, thus, your DTI ratio.
-Develop a system that allows you to methodically pay down any existing credit card, student or housing debts before applying for other financing.
+New loans will only increase your monthly obligations and, by extension, your DTI ratio.
+Develop a system that allows you to methodically pay down any existing credit card or business debts before applying for other financing.

 2. Consolidate Your Debts

 A debt consolidation loan can help you pay off your debts faster than you may be able to on your own.
 Consolidating may result in a higher DTI ratio initially, but as you make payments, you’ll lower your ratio and pay off your debts faster.
 Another benefit is that you may be able to get better terms and rates by consolidating.